scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

    \end{figure}

-Almost three centuries later, in 1903, Russian rocket scientist Konstantin E. Tsiolkovsky first explained in his article *Exploration of Outer Space by Means of Rocket Devices* precise conditions for artificial objects to reach the orbit of the Earth, making a huge leap from the mere observation of the celestial bodies and the science fiction stories that had inspired him to the real possibility of going to space.
+Almost three centuries later, in 1903, Russian rocket scientist Konstantin E. Tsiolkovsky first explained precise conditions for artificial objects to reach the orbit of the Earth in his article *Exploration of Outer Space by Means of Rocket Devices*.
+This made a huge leap from the mere observation of the celestial bodies and the science fiction stories that had inspired him to the real possibility of going to space.